09 Dec How to shop securely online

 The digital wallet revolution has reduced our reliance on our cards since they were introduced to the Irish market in the latter half of the past decade.
 Similar to the in-store experience, paying with your phone for online purchases replaces your card with a unique digital card number – removing the risk of your actual card number being copied – and you can confirm your identity securely with every transaction by pin, fingerprint or facial recognition.
 This approach to online payments will likely grow more popular given that digital wallets are becoming one of the most popular payment methods in the EU.

-Whatever you might be shopping online for this Christmas keep these key points for your own financial security and peace of mind.
+Whatever you might be shopping online for, keep these key points for your own financial security and peace of mind.

 - Assess the eCommerce website’s environment to ensure it’s legitimate.